Early Intervention Specialist Training and Degree Program Information

 Popular Career Options

 Graduates of master's degree programs have several career options in special education and intervention programs.
-Graduates find work in rehabilitative programs, hospitals, non-profit organizations and schools.
+Graduates find work in rehabilitative programs, hospitals, not-for-profit organizations, and schools.
 Some popular career options include the following:

 - Developmental specialist